-The claims activity from January 1, 2023 - December 31, 2023, is summarized in the chart below.
+The claims activity from January 1, 2024 - December 31, 2024, is summarized in the chart below.

-Claims Activity - January 1, 2023 - December 31, 2023 Claim Type Number of Open Claims at December 31, 2022 Number Claims Received in 2023 Number of Claims Resolved in 2023 Number of Open Claims at December 31, 2023 Reserve Allowance for Open Claims at December 31, 2023 Total 154 138 204 88 \$ 911,132
+Number of Open Claims at December 31, 2023 Number Claims Received in 2024 Number of Claims Resolved in 2024 Number of Open Claims at December 31, 2024 Reserve Allowance for Open Claims at December 31, 2024 97 72 67 102 \$ 1,018,727

-\ Includes restatement of value previously presented for 2022 year end in order to capture incidents that were reported or re-opened after the preparation of CORS-021-23.
+^{} Includes restatement of values previously presented for the prior year end in order to capture incidents that were reported or re-opened after the preparation of the previous year's final report.

-As of December 31, 2023, the reserve allowance for the outstanding claims is approximately \$911,132.
-This represents the estimated loss exposure to the Town based on the nature of the claims and applicable deductibles.
+As of December 31, 2024, the reserve allowance for the outstanding claims is approximately \$1,018,727.
+This figure represents the estimated loss exposure to the Town based on the nature of the claims and applicable deductibles.
 The final amount realized for these claims has yet to be determined and will be subject to the completion of the claims process for each individual claim.

-The following table provides a summary of the total costs to the Town for claims that were resolved in 2023 with comparative figures for 2022.
-It is important to note that these figures represent the lifetime value of these claims, including claims that have been in litigation for several years and resolved in 2023.
-The values represent any amounts incurred from the time the claim was received through to its resolution and may include legal fees, expert fees and settlement costs.
+The following table provides a summary of the total costs to the Town for claims that were resolved in 2024 with comparative figures from the prior two years.
+It is important to note that these figures represent the lifetime value of these claims, including claims that have been in litigation for several years and resolved in the years noted below.
+The values represent any amounts incurred from the time the claim was received through to its resolution and may include legal and adjusting fees, expert fees and settlement costs.
 Internal staff time is not included.
-The total cost of municipal liability claims resolved in 2023 amounted to \$145,779.

-Lifetime Cost of Claims Closed by Year
+Lifetime Lifetime Cost of Claims Closed by Year

-Year Year Number of Claims Closed During Year
+Year Number of Claims Closed During Year Cost to Milton

 2022 105 \$185,432

 2023 204 \$145,779

+2024 67 \$56,033